OctaDist/OctaDist/docs/about/installing-usage.rst

 Installing and Usage
 ====================

-OctaDist is a cross-platform software which is available for Windows OS, Linux OS, and macOS; for both 32-bit and 64-bit systems.
+OctaDist is a cross-platform software which is available for Windows, Linux, and macOS;
+for both 32-bit and 64-bit systems.

+- Windows_
+- Linux_
+- macOS_
+- PyPI_
+- Anaconda_

+.. _Windows:
 Windows
 -------